 Introduction

-Lemongrass (Cymbopogon, family: poaceae) is an important perennial aromatic grass having enormous pharmaceuticaland industrial demand, broadly distributed throughout the world and particularly in tropical and subtropical nations (Francisco et al., 2011).Leaves of lemongrass plants are commonly used in preparation of herbal teas and also have wide applications in food preparations.
+Lemongrass (Cymbopogon,include species name family: poaceae) is an important perennial aromatic grass having enormous pharmaceuticaland industrial demand, broadly distributed throughout the world and particularly in tropical and subtropical nations (Francisco et al., 2011).Leaves of lemongrass plants are commonly used in preparation of herbal teas and also have wide applications in food preparations.
 The essential oil has wide application in flavour and fragrance, pharmaceutical, aromatherapy (Shioda, 2014) and pesticide industries (Zhang et al., 2016; Antonioli et al., 2020).
 Lemongrass essential oil ranks in the top ten among the essential oil-bearing crops in the world mainly because of its commercial value and wide applications (Ravinder et al., 2010).
 The main chemical constituent of lemongrass is citral (geranial and neral) comprises more than 70-80% and it is one of the very important molecules involved in several chemical syntheses (Negrelle and Gomes, 2007).
 For synthesis of α-and β-ionones,citral is a base material,α-ionone is used in cosmetic, flavours and perfume, for vitamin ‘A’ synthesis β-iononeis used(Thappa et al., 1981).

 There aremore than 140 species in genus Cymbopogon (Kumari et al. 2007), out of which 45 are grown in India and lemongrass is commercially important for production of essential oil (Hassan et al., 2007).
 The Cymbopogon spp. are having special character that they can be cultivated in different types of soils even with less fertile status of the land and have good adaptability to diverse agro climatic conditions.
 The most commonly cultivated and economic species of Cymbopogon are C. nardus, C.flexuosus,C. pendulus, C.citratus, C.khasianus, C. martini,C.winterianus, and C.jwarancusa, yields essential oils which are having commercial value viz.,lemongrass oil, citronella oil, palmarosa oil, ginger grass (Gupta and Jain, 1978,; Rao 1997; Kumar et al., 2000).
 More than 60000 hectares area is under cultivation of aromatic grasses in India distributed in different states viz., Madhya Pradesh, Gujarat, Karnataka, Assam, Kerala, Maharashtra, Uttar Pradesh and Andhra Pradesh (Husain, 1994; Padalia et al., 2011).

 The total demand for lemongrass oil in world raising and its about 500 tonnes.
 However, its production is only about 300 tonnes, India is one of the major producer of lemongrass oil to an extent of about 200 tonnes, about 90 tonnes is exported (Singh et al., 2009).
-Therefore, the crop was gaining popularity due to the enormous scope and demand arising from industries for lemongrass oil, these leads to a research and development activities for selection of superior cultivars.There is an immediate need to development of high yielding essential oil bearing cultivars and pressure on arable lands for its commercial cultivation to meet out the world demand in coming days.For profitable cultivation aspects of lemongrass, assortment procedure is depends upon the breeding plant traits like plant height, tiller numbers, leaf area, herb, oil yield and citral content of the cultivar(Nair, 1982).Taking consideration of these points eight lemongrass cultivars were evaluated in the Southern region of Karnataka, India.
+Therefore, the crop was gaining popularity due to the enormous scope and demand arising from industries for lemongrass oil, these leads to a research and development activities for selection of superior cultivars.There is an immediate need for development of high yielding essential oil bearing cultivars and pressure on arable lands for its commercial cultivation to meet out the world demand in coming days.For profitable cultivation aspects of lemongrass, assortment procedure is depends upon the breeding plant traits like plant height, tiller numbers, leaf area, herbage yield oil yield and citral content of the cultivar(Nair, 1982).Taking consideration of these points eight lemongrass cultivars were evaluated in the Southern region of Karnataka, India.

 Materials and Methods